Hydra: Resilient and Highly Available Remote Memory: Resilient Data Path

-\paragraph{\textbf{ In-Place Coding}} To reduce the number of data copies, {\name} {\host} uses in-place coding with an extra buffer of $r$ splits.
+To reduce the number of data copies, {\name} {\host} uses in-place coding with an extra buffer of $r$ splits.
 During a write, the data splits are always kept in-page while the encoded $r$ parities are put into the buffer (Figure~\ref{fig:inplace-coding-write}).
 Likewise, during a read, the data splits arrive at the page address, and the parity splits find their way into the buffer (Figure~\ref{fig:inplace-coding-read}).

-Because a read can complete as soon as any $k$ valid splits arrive, corrupted/straggler data split(s) can arrive late and overwrite valid page data.
-To address this, as soon as {\name} {\host} detects the arrival of $k$ valid splits, it deregisters relevant RDMA memory regions.
+In the failure recovery mode, a read can complete as soon as any $k$ valid splits arrive.
+Corrupted/straggler data split(s) can arrive late and overwrite valid page data.
+To address this, as soon as {\name} detects the arrival of $k$ valid splits, it deregisters relevant RDMA memory regions.
 It then performs decoding and directly places the decoded data in the page destination.
-Because the memory region has already been deregistered, any late data split cannot access the page now.
+Because the memory region has already been deregistered, any late data split cannot access the page.
 During all remote I/O, requests are forwarded directly to RDMA dispatch queues without additional copying.